 Linda Jackson, after reviewing an image she received the day after Nicole’s murder when her husband was fishing with Big Country, pointed out some marks on Burch’s hands that appeared on the photo.

 What sounds more logical is that when she was being raped, Nikki fought hard and managed to get out of the SUV and ran into the road where he silenced her with a wire cord around the neck and she bled on the side of the street from the beating during their fight.
 He then carried her back to the Blazer and left blood on the road and the cord he used to strangle her with traces of his DNA on the ground in his haste to get out of Dodge.

 If Detrie had found Nikki with a man, he would have been furious, but would have made sure to get her out of the car and home safely.
 His first thought would have been that she was being assaulted, not that she was having sex freely with a stranger.
 After all, he knew how drunk she was and that she could have never consented.

-To add insult to injury, Big C wanted the jury to believe that as a former quarterback and a guy being able to confront and stare down dangerous gang members, he would not have fought back or push Detrie who was much smaller and weaker.
+To add insult to injury, Big C wanted the jury to believe that as a former quarterback and a felon able to confront dangerous situations, he would not have fought back or push Detrie who was much smaller and weaker.
 It was getting more and more difficult to believe his story.

 His language was also quite interesting, he had a real hard time repeating anything that Detrie told him.
 He kept saying that he was advised to do this or that which sounded too polite and business like.
 When asked for specifics, he did not have much to say.
 I took note of interesting sentences he was throwing around: Several times, instead of saying he, Burch said they when he was talking about his assailant. ”They said look what you made me do,” ”I didn’t know if it was in my own head trying to figure out what was going on.” ”I completely freaked out a little bit.”